2004 Wellington mayoral election

-The 2004 Wellington City mayoral election was part of the 2004 New Zealand local elections.
+The 2004 Wellington mayoral election was part of the 2004 New Zealand local elections.
 On 9 October 2004, elections were held for the Mayor of Wellington plus other local government roles.
 Kerry Prendergast was re-elected for a second term as mayor of Wellington.
 This was the first Wellington mayoral election to be held under the Instant runoff voting system.

 Candidates

 There were seven candidates nominated for the election: